Click here to listen to a reading of this blog:

 Calcitonin is secreted from the thyroid when blood levels are high in Calcium.
 It acts to lower levels of Calcium in the blood and stops the release of more Calcium from your bones in to the blood.
 Because of this, it’s said to be effective in the prevention of osteoporosis.

-All NDT brands will contain the above five components, but there are many different brands to choose from, and many also contain fillers in addition to the above.
-Stop The Thyroid Madness have compiled a list of brands and what each contain.
+Different brands of NDT also contain fillers in addition to the above.
+Stop The Thyroid Madness have compiled a list of brands and which each contain.
 You can see this here.

 It’s hard to know which brand is for you, so have a good research and maybe reach out to patients who have tried different brands to get a feel for them.